 The same formula works for older accounts as well.

-Instagram like limits
+Instagram like limit

-The general consensus from the people I talk to and a bit of my own experience is, you can safely like per day upto 1.5x the amount of follows you do.
-Say, for instance, your follow limit is 400/day, that allows you up to 600 likes per day.
+The general consensus from the people I talk to and a bit of my own experience is, you can safely like per day up to 1.5x the amount of follows you do.
+Say, for instance, your follow limit is 400/day, which allows you up to 600 likes per day.

-Instagram Comments Limits
+Instagram Comments Limit

 Personally, I’ve never had to write so many comments to the extent that Instagram stopped me from doing more, but I’ve spoken to many people that are more aggressive with their strategies on Instagram and they agree that a maximum of 250/day would be safe.